jarusll/the-logs/index.md

 I can really get lost into webpack.
 I do understand that it's overengineered and I feared it before but now that I am comfortable with it, I spent hours last night optimizing a build.
 I think i am big into observability.

-Also, [Jun](https://arjun.lol/), good guy, talks alot about optimization.
+Also, [Jun](https://arjun.lol/), good guy, talks a lot about optimization.
 Check him out.

 # 2022-09-09